Larry Pennell: Acting career

 In the baseball off-seasons, Pennell returned home to Hollywood.
 Shortly after his contract was purchased by the Brooklyn organization, he decided not to report to spring training and instead began his career in films.
 After being seen by a talent scout, Pennell got a screen test at Paramount Pictures where he went under contract.
-Then he traveled to New York City to learn his new craft from drama icons such as Sanford Meisner and Stella Adler.
+Then he traveled to New York City to learn from drama teachers such as Sanford Meisner and Stella Adler.

 It was in 1955 when Pennell's acting career was launched.
 He appeared in his first role as Oliver Brown in the movie Seven Angry Men, a film about abolitionist John Brown, starring Raymond Massey.
 That role led him to a lead in Hell's Horizon, which was followed by The Far Horizons, starred Charlton Heston and Donna Reed.
 His next film role was as George Crandall opposite James Stewart in The FBI Story.

 Other roles followed, including the leading role as Johnny Jargin in the car racing adventure movie The Devil's Hairpin.
 Early in his acting career, Pennell went to Europe to appear in films, including Old Surehand, a German production based upon a Karl May's novel.
 In European films he was occasionally credited as Alessandro Pennelli.
 He returned to the United States and made guest appearances in several western television series such as Dick Powell's Zane Grey Theater, Death Valley Days, Have Gun – Will Travel, Wagon Train, Bat Masterson, The Big Valley, The Virginian, Gunsmoke, Bonanza, Rango, Custer, Branded, The Rough Riders, Cimarron City and Tombstone Territory.

 In 1961, he landed the leading role on the television series Ripcord as the handsome skydiver Theodore (Ted) McKeever.
-His co-star was Ken Curtis, later as Festus Haggin on Gunsmoke, as his inseparable, level-headed older mentor and best buddy James (Jim) Buckley.
-Ripcord ran for a total of 76 half-hour episodes between 1961 and 1963 and inspired a range of tie-in merchandise such as toy parachutes, action figures, board games, clean slates, reading books, comic books and coloring books, to name a few.
+His co-star was Ken Curtis, later as Festus Hagen on Gunsmoke, as his inseparable, level-headed older mentor and best buddy James (Jim) Buckley.
+Ripcord ran for a total of 76 half-hour episodes from 1961 to 1963 and inspired a range of tie-in merchandise such as toy parachutes, action figures, jigsaw puzzles, board games, clean slates, reading books, comic books and coloring books, to name a few.
 More television guest appearances followed on The Outer Limits, Thriller, The Millionaire, The West Point Story, Wire Service, The Case of the Dangerous Robin, Steve Canyon, Sea Hunt, The Aquanauts, The Everglades, Adventures in Paradise, Dragnet, and Suspense Theater.